 - Over medium-high heat bring the pot to a boil.
 Turn the heat down to a low flame, cover and simmer until rice is soft and cooked through.
 Fluff before serving.

 Everything was going well until I lifted the lid to check on the rice.
 Nearly all of the liquid had been absorbed but the rice was still too hard, so I added a big splash of water to the pan.
 After about another 8 minutes I checked on the rice again.
 This time the rice was soft but looked over-cooked.
-I had added too much rice, oops!
+I had added too much water, oops!

 Though a tad over-cooked the rice still tasted great.
 Red rice has a nuttier taste and a chewier texture, somewhat similar to brown rice.
 The funny thing is that once the leftovers sat overnight in the refrigerator the rice didn’t have that over-cooked, glistening look too it.
 It looked like steamed rice, haha.
 In the end the rice complimented the broccoli perfectly, it was a tasty and healthy meal that I really enjoyed.
 I will be sharing the recipe for the broccoli in a couple of days.